icecave/duct/README.md

 ---

-**Duct** is a PHP library for parsing continuous streams of JSON values.
+**Duct** is a PHP library for parsing continuous streams of JSON objects.

 ## Installation